 Over the course of the workshop, your team will explore the challenge, develop insights, get inspired and generate creative ideas, develop prototypes to test your assumptions, and share those prototypes with customers for feedback.
 At the end of the training, not only will you have more confidence with Design Thinking, but you’ll also have some vetted concepts that are ready for further refinement and possible implementation.

-The four-day learning experience looks something like this:
+The four-day learning experience is currently offered virtually (more on the virtual training experience here), and looks something like this:

 Customer Empathy: Develop empathy to better understand the problem through research with real customers and stakeholders.